Bramble Cottage Constructive Play Centre and Eatery is situated in the Blackburn area of West Lothian.

 What is Bramble Cottage?

 Bramble Cottage will be based in an industrial unit which will be decorated to look like a forest with a park.
 The floor will be completely level providing access for all including those who use a wheelchair.
 There will be a reception/gift shop selling nature products, Bramble Cottage's and locally produced foods.
 When you walk through the shop you will see an indoor play park and an adventure area, featuring play houses based on local wildlife, a baby area, small Snoezelen (sensory relaxation room) and the dining area.
 There will be a fantastic array of toys suitable for children of all abilities to play with and Bramble Cottage will hold birthday parties, paying particular attention to accessibility and suitability for those with assisted needs.
-As a Community Interest Company we aim to provide a safe, fun, educational and stimulating environment in which children of all abilities can come together through play.
+With the Community at our heart, we aim to provide a safe, fun, educational and stimulating environment in which children of all abilities can come together through play.
 In an ever increasing electronic age full of gadgets, mobile phones and tablets, we see an opportunity for children to come and learn social, life skills and communication through imaginary play.

 What is a 'Changing Places' bathroom?